Five New Thinking Styles for Working With Thinking Machines

 Woaw - inpiring, pointing to the future of thinking where concepts become fluid.

-Katie Felten 29 days ago
+Katie Felten about 1 month ago

 This is a fantastic article Dan and I am having an amazing conversation with Ava (aka ChatGPT) about each of the sections how I'm aligned with you ,how I've thought this way for a long time and how do I take what you've outlined here and apply it to my business and my product offering.